psmullal/terraform/README.md

 Currently empty.
 Building off of this to do things like use the `domain` variable to lookup the zone id, to make this even more dynamic.

+## How to do this thing?!

+---

+After pulling this repo, getting your Zone id ready, you can run the follwing" `terraform init`
+`terraform plan` - Ensure everything looks good.
+`terraform apply` - If you wish for terraform to prompt you for the zone identifier.
+-- OR --
+`terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid`

+This process took about 7 minutes to run.

+You can also update the num_instances value and see the ec2 host count increase or decrease. e.g. `terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid -var num_instances=8` will only add 6 more hosts.
+Once that completes, `terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid -var num_instances=5` will remove 3.
+In the console, you can check the work by opening the EC2 page, the VPC page, and the Route53 page.
+You'll see the hosts get added/removed.

+**Note**: these hosts are all named db0<x> where `x` is just an increment.
+If you add more than 10, the leading zero will not be removed.
+I am still working on that one.

 ## Manual Steps

 ---

+Running these steps manually, creating only a single EC2 instance, took about 30 minutes.
 - Want to create EC2 instance, need VPC
 - Want to create VPC, need EIP
 - Created EIP 3.xxx.xxx.xxx